threatanatomy/tablog/content/en/posts/004-analyzing-a-dotnet-c2-agent.md

 Based on this analysis we can assume that the server sends commands to the agent, which executes them.
 Further analysis will allow us to confirm if it is really a Command and Control agent, as well as the capabilities that this agent has.

-### 2.3 Analysis of C2 agent methods
+### 2.3 Analysis of C2 agent functions

 Since analyzing each function would be very tedious, we will analyze some functions that I found interesting:

-#### 2.3.1 Listar procesos
+#### 2.3.1 List processes

 As in the macro containing the binary, the use of underscores to separate commands/variables is seen:

 ![alt text](/img/004-lp1.png "Obfuscation")

-When the "geyTtavs" command is received, the processes running on the system are obtained and their ID and name are sent using the **loadQData** function:
+When the "geyTtavs" command is received, the processes running on the system are obtained and their ID and name are sent to the server using the **loadQData** function:

 ![alt text](/img/004-lp2.png "List Processes")